TerraTonic Biochar

 TerraTonic Biochar creates a thriving habitat for microorganisms, promoting a balanced and healthy soil ecosystem.

-About TerraTonic Biochar
+What Is Biochar | About TerraTonic Biochar

-A sustainable material that promotes microbial activity by retaining oxygen, moisture, and nutrients in its porous structure.
+What does biochar do for soil?
+It offers a sustainable material that promotes microbial activity by retaining oxygen, moisture, and nutrients in its porous structure.

 Wood Biochar

-It is made by heating forestry softwood residues, which would otherwise pose a fire hazard, in a controlled environment with limited oxygen.
+This material is made by heating forestry softwood residues, which would otherwise pose a fire hazard, in a controlled environment with limited oxygen.
 This process, known as pyrolysis, transforms the residues into a highly stable and durable carbon-rich material called biochar.

 Porous Structure